"Reach for the steam, Shining Time Station

 - Stock Footage: Except for using original songs, many of the picture machine's music videos are remarkably similar in style to modern-day Fan Vids.

 - Suspiciously Similar Substitute: The second season replaced half the cast with different characters in essentially the same role: Matt and Tanya were displaced by Dan, Kara and Becky; Harry was replaced with Billy Twofeathers; and Mr. Conductor was replaced with... a different Mr. Conductor.
 The in-universe reasons for all of this are laid out at the beginning of the second season's first episode.

 - Averted in a few episodes of season 2, which feature the Matt and Tanya alongside the new cast of kids (mostly for group activities like baseball).

-- Ultimate Job Security: Schemer does some outrageous stunts, and is often rude to the children and Stacy, but is never fired for any of it.
+- Ultimate Job Security: Despite renting out space in the station, Schemer does some outrageous stunts, and is often rude to the children and Stacy.
+Yet, he is rarely punished severely for any of it by Indian Valley Railroad.

 - Subverted in one episode where Schemer tries to host a live radio show out of the arcade.
 He goes on unprepared, forgets what he's been asked to announce, and everyone in the station tries to get in on the show.
 He then gets a call from the station, saying they pulled him off the air.

 - The Villain Sucks Song: "Bad Guy" from "Bully For Mr. Conductor".

 - Weaksauce Weakness: On one occasion when Schemie is caught misbehaving (insofar as you could call it "misbehaving" given the example he follows), Schemer unfairly, and quite reluctantly, punishes him by combing flat the family cowlick.